stakeordie/emprops-component-library/docker/README.md

 #### 2.1.
 Build Types

-You can build with two different options setup in the .env.local file:
+Test and Mock GPU setups are defined in the .env.local file:
-- `AWS_TEST_MODE`: Set to `true` for test mode
+- `AWS_TEST_MODE`: Set to `true` for test mode, `false` or unset for production
-- `TEST_GPUS`: Number of GPUs to mock in test mode
+- `TEST_GPUS`: Number of GPUs to mock in test mode (0 or unset for discovery)

 #### AWS_TEST_MODE